-- Select either Standard or Advanced from the drop-down menu.
+2. Select either Standard or Advanced from the Disk Forecasting drop-down menu.

-- Select the ellipses icon, and then select New to add a new Forecast Schedule.
+3. Select the to open the Select a Schedule window, and then select New to add a new Forecast Schedule.

-- Select the desired parameters from the Schedule Properties window, and then select OK.
+4. Select the desired parameters from the Schedule Properties window, and then select OK to save your schedule.

 Editing or Deleting a Forecast Schedule

-To edit a Forecast Schedule, select the ellipses icon, and then select Edit to change the Schedule Properties parameters.
+2. Select the to open the Select a Schedule window, and then select Edit to change the Schedule Properties parameters.

-Select OK to save the changes, select the Save icon, and then select Regenerate Global Forecasts to refresh the Disk Forecast.
+3. Select OK to close the save the changes, select the Save icon, and then select Regenerate Global Forecasts to refresh the Disk Forecast.